Billionaire Profile

 Early Life

-Nelson Peltz was born in Brooklyn, New York, on June 24, 1942, to a Jewish family.
-He attended Horace Mann School and briefly the Wharton School at the University of Pennsylvania, where he joined the fraternity of Phi Gamma Delta, but left without completing a degree.
-Peltz's early interests were not in business; he initially aspired to be a ski instructor.
+Nelson Peltz was born on June 24, 1942, in Brooklyn, New York, to a Jewish family.
+He attended the Horace Mann School and later enrolled at the Wharton School of the University of Pennsylvania, but dropped out in 1963 before completing his degree.

 Rise to Success